apache/seatunnel/docs/en/connector-v2/source/Oracle-CDC.md

-# MySQL CDC
+# Oracle CDC

-> MySQL CDC source connector
+> Oracle CDC source connector

 ## Description

-The Oracle CDC connector allows for reading snapshot data and incremental data from MySQL database.
+The Oracle CDC connector allows for reading snapshot data and incremental data from Oracle database.
 This document describes how to set up the Oracle CDC connector to run SQL queries against Oracle databases.

 ## Key features